plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 I got (0.6306,4.1727); yes, the true rate was 2.6, which is close to the middle of the credible interval
 {% endcomment %}

-> :thinking: Using the Marginal Density tab in Tracer, and selecting all 6 exchangeabilities, do these densities make sense given what you know about the model used?
+> :thinking: Using the Marginal Density tab in Tracer, and selecting all 6 exchangeabilities, what about these densities makes sense given what you know about the true model used to simulate the data?

 {% comment %}
 yes, the 2 transition relative rates are about 0.358, which is 5.04 times higher than the other 4, which average 0.071
 {% endcomment %}

-> :thinking: Using the Marginal Density tab in Tracer, and selecting all 4 state_freqs, do these densities make sense given what you know about the model used?
+> :thinking: Using the Marginal Density tab in Tracer, and selecting all 4 state_freqs, what about these densities make sense given what you know about the true model used to simulate the data?

 {% comment %}
 yes, they are centered over 0.1, 0.2, 0.3, and 0.4, which are the values we specified when simulating the data using evolver